 Given how precious few minutes mothers have to themselves, we can’t afford to waste valuable workout time!
-This is especially true if, like a majority of childbearing women, you suffer some degree of abdominal wall separation that lingers after pregnancy.
+This is especially true if, like a majority of childbearing women, you suffer some degree of diastasis recti (abdominal wall separation) that lingers after pregnancy.

-Sadly many conventional core exercises strain the connective tissue in the abdomen, inducing or worsening the condition.
+Sadly, many conventional core exercises strain the connective tissue in the abdomen, inducing, or worsening the condition.
 Diastasis recti has real health implications, including back pain, urinary stress incontinence, and pelvic dysfunction, not to mention the cosmetic nuisance of a stubborn pooch.
-So if you’re ready to kick off your postpartum exercise routine and want to heal diastasis recti, here are 5 mistakes in postpartum exercises to avoid.
+So if you’re ready to kick off your postpartum exercise routine and want to heal diastasis recti, here are 5 mistakes and postpartum exercises to avoid.

-Mistake 1: Postpartum Exercises to Avoid that Exacerbate Diastasis Recti
+Mistake 1: Postpartum Exercises that Exacerbate Diastasis Recti